PhD, HARVARD UNIVERSITY

 RESEARCH INTERESTS

-storytelling, genetic genealogy and family stories, critical media studies, digital archives, AI assisted life writing
+storytelling, critical media studies, digital archives, AI-assisted life writing

 memory and collective memory